tinasikharulidze/SIM_FinalProject/README.md

 `Galaxy_Zoo_Bayesian_GMM.ipynb`

-Clusters galaxies in the VAE latent space using Gibbs sampling.
-Discovers natural morphological groupings without using Galaxy Zoo labels during training—labels are only used afterward to validate cluster meaning.
+Clusters galaxies in the VAE latent space using Gibbs sampling with conjugate priors (Normal-Inverse-Wishart).
+Discovers natural groupings without using Galaxy Zoo labels during training.
+Labels are only used afterward to validate cluster meaning.

-**Key results:** BIC selects K=4 clusters.
-Strong correspondence between discovered clusters and human classifications (smooth vs. disk).
-Enables conditional generation of new galaxy representations.
+**Key results**: BIC selects $K=4$ clusters.
+Validation reveals that these clusters do not correspond to human morphological classifications (ARI $\approx 0.003$, NMI $\approx 0.001$).
+The VAE latent space appears to encode visual features distinct from the smooth vs. disk distinction used by Galaxy Zoo volunteers.
 ---

 ## Quick Reference (TO BE COMPLETED)